The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

-When learning Japanese, many people first think, “As long as I can say what I mean clearly, that should be enough.”
+When learning Japanese, many learners first think, “As long as I can clearly say what I mean, that is enough.”

 「無理です。」

-But depending on the situation, it can sound too sharp, too cold, or even a little rejecting.
+But depending on the situation, it can sound too strong, too cold, or as if you are pushing the other person away.

-This is not a technique for being vague and dishonest.
+This is not a technique for escaping vaguely.

-It is a way to protect your own position while still showing consideration for the other person.
+It is a technique for protecting your own position while still leaving consideration for the other person.

-First, it is important to say this clearly: 「無理です」 is not always bad.
+First, it is important to confirm that 「無理です」 itself is not always bad.

-When you need to draw a firm line.
+When you need to draw a clear boundary.

 For example, imagine someone casually says: